-Blue Cross NC reserves the right to implement service edits to apply correct coding guidelines for CPT, HCPCS, and ICD-10 diagnosis and procedure codes.
+Blue Cross NC reserves the right to implement service edits to apply correct coding guidelines for CPT, HCPCS and ICD-10 diagnosis and procedure codes.
 Service edits are in place to enforce and assist in a consistent claim review process.
-The coding edits reflect Blue Cross NC Medical Coverage Guidelines, benefit plans, and/or other Blue Cross NC policies.
-Unbundling, mutually exclusive procedures, duplicate, obsolete, or invalid codes are identified through the use of coding edits.
+The coding edits reflect Blue Cross NC Medical Coverage Guidelines, benefit plans and/or other Blue Cross NC policies.
+Unbundling, mutually exclusive procedures, duplicate, obsolete or invalid codes are identified through the use of coding edits.

-13.9 Amounts billable to members
+Amounts billable to members

-- Applicable copayments may be collected at the time service is rendered.
-Copayment amounts are indicated on the members Blue Medicare ID card. - Applicable coinsurance and deductible amounts may be collected from Blue Medicare members only after the provider has received the Notification of Payment (NOP) or Explanation of Payment (EOP). - Following are examples of services that may be eligible for the collection of copayment and/or coinsurance: - ‡ Office visit - ‡ Office visit with lab and/or x-ray - ‡ Office based surgery (when performed in the office and appropriate to be billed in conjunction with an office visit - please refer to current CPT professional edition coding). - ‡ER visit - ‡ Outpatient services - ‡ Inpatient admission - Non-covered services may be collected, only if they meet the criteria outlined in the instruction of the hold harmless policy (see Chapter 13.9.3 for details). - ‡ Any amounts collected erroneously by you from a member for any reason shall be refunded to the member within forty-five (45) days of the receipt of the notification / explanation of payment from Blue Cross NC or your discovery of the error.
+- Applicable copayments may be collected at the time service is rendered - Applicable coinsurance and deductible amounts may be collected at the time the patient is seen.
+Following are examples of services that may be eligible for the collection of copayment and/or coinsurance: - Office visit - Office visit with lab and/or X-ray - Office-based surgery (when performed in the office and appropriate to be billed in conjunction with an office visit - please refer to current CPT professional edition coding) - ER visit - Outpatient services - Inpatient admission - Non-covered services may be collected only if they meet the criteria outlined in the instruction of the hold harmless policy (see Chapter 13.9.3 for details) - Any amounts collected erroneously by you from a member for any reason shall be refunded to the member within forty-five (45) days of the receipt of the notification/ explanation of payment from Blue Cross NC or your discovery of the error